🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Bias 4: Status Quo Bias

-Existing market prices become anchoring points that traders treat as inherently justified.
-When material developments warrant a 10-cent price shift, status quo bias typically constrains actual movement to merely 3-4 cents.
-Sophisticated traders capitalise on this sluggish adjustment by making full-magnitude updates themselves.
+Existing market prices function as an anchor point that traders treat as inherently sound.
+When substantial fresh information warrants a 10-cent shift, status quo bias constrains actual movement to merely 3-4 cents.
+Traders who incorporate information fully unlock profitable opportunities from this sluggish adjustment.

 Bias 5: Hindsight Bias